Print3M/print3m.github.io/_notes/windows/net/rt/persistence.md

 ```

 ## 2. Golden Ticket
 _Golden Ticket_ is forged TGT of high privileged account.
 The authorization step is bypassed.
 Having a valid TGT of a privileged account, an attacker can request a TGS for almost any service.
+DC doesn't perform user account validation until the TGT is older than 20 minutes so a revoked account can be used as well.
+User's password change has no effect on this attack.

 In order to forge a golden ticket `krbtgt` account's password hash is required.
 With this hash an attacker can sign a TGT for any user account.
 By default, the `krbtgt` account's password never changes, meaning once hacked, unless it is manually rotated, it's possible to generate TGTs forever.

 Required information to forge Golden Ticket: